 - A baccalaureate degree from a U.S. institution of higher education that is accredited or in candidacy status with a regional accrediting agency recognized by the U.S. department of Education.
 Foreign students must hold a degree recognized (translated by a recognized agency) as equivalent to a U.S. baccalaureate degree. - A master's degree from a U.S. institution of higher education that is accredited or in candidacy status with a regional accrediting agency recognized by the U.S. department of Education.
-Foreign students must hold a degree recognized (translated by a recognized agency) as equivalent to a U.S. master's degree. - Official transcripts from other institutions of higher learning attended - Generally, a "B" average (3.0 GPA or better in all work as an undergraduate student, or a "B" or better average in all work attempted in upper division undergraduate studies, or a "B" or better average in previous graduate work - A current resume - A personal statement (500 words) of professional and educational goals demonstrating written communication skills and information on current or previous leadership roles/experiences

-- References from three people who can attest to the likelihood of the candidate's successful completion of an advanced graduate program. - A Montessori credential from a North American Montessori Teacher Education Program (TEP) accredited by the Montessori Accreditation Council for Teacher Education (MACTE), the American Montessori Society, or Association Montessori Internationale.
-Graduates of Montessori Teacher Education programs from other continents may apply if their teacher education program meets MACTE standards. - In lieu of a Montessori credential, the candidate may submit a statement of intent in their decision to pursue Doctoral studies at Sarasota University. - For students for whom English is a second language, a minimum score of 500 on the paper-based or 79 on the computer-based Test of English as a Foreign Language (TOEFL)
+Foreign students must hold a degree recognized (translated by a recognized agency) as equivalent to a U.S. master's degree. - Official transcripts from other institutions of higher learning attended - Generally, a "B" average (3.0 GPA or better in all work as an undergraduate student, or a "B" or better average in all work attempted in upper division undergraduate studies, or a "B" or better average in previous graduate work - A current resume - A personal statement (500 words) of professional and educational goals demonstrating written communication skills and information on current or previous leadership roles/experiences - References from three people who can attest to the likelihood of the candidate's successful completion of an advanced graduate program. - It is recommended that candidates hold a Montessori credential from a Teacher Education Program (TEP) accredited by the Montessori Accreditation Council for Teacher Education (MACTE), the American Montessori Society, or Association Montessori Internationale.
+Graduates of Montessori Teacher Education programs from other continents may apply if their teacher education program meets MACTE standards. - For students for whom English is a second language, a minimum score of 500 on the paper-based or 79 on the computer-based Test of English as a Foreign Language (TOEFL)